Guardians vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena has picked up at least one hit in four games in a row.
-In his last five games he is batting .294 with a double, a home run, four walks and four RBI.
+- Arozarena heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .375 with two doubles, a home run, five walks and five RBI.

 Arozarena Recent Games